jonleung/ujumbo_api/scratch_README.markdown

 pipeline = Pipeline.new
 pipeline.pipes << SmsIn(Phone.new("6103128302")) # automatically gets the user => student
-pipeline.pipes << Templafy.new(Template.new("Hi :::teacher.name:::, :::student.name::: will not be able to make it to the tutoring session today")) #they get to see all avaialable variables that are autocompleted pipeline.pipes << GoogleDocWriter(student_google_doc, {increment: :times_missed}) pipeline.pipes <<
+pipeline.pipes << Template.new(Template.new("Hi :::teacher.name:::, :::student.name::: will not be able to make it to the tutoring session today")) #they get to see all avaialable variables that are autocompleted pipeline.pipes << GoogleDocWriter(student_google_doc, {increment: :times_missed}) pipeline.pipes <<